-7f: Off Campus Use
+6f: Off Campus use

 - Chromebook care off campus is as important as in school.
-Please refer to the care section. - Chromebooks are expected to remain at school each day, unless checked out to individual students. - Transport your chromebook in the assigned case or protected backpack. - SDoJ accounts are web filtered regardless of device and of time of year.
+Please refer to the care section. - Chromebooks are expected to remain at school each day, unless checked out to individual students. - Transport your chromebook in-a way that protects the Chromebook and minimizes the possibility of damages to the device. - SDoJ accounts are web filtered regardless of device and of time of year.

-8. PROTECTING AND STORING YOUR CHROMEBOOK
+7. PROTECTING AND STORING YOUR CHROMEBOOK

-8a: Chromebook Identification
+7a: Chromebook Identification